PKU-ICST-MIPL/UGACH_AAAI2018/README.md

 # Usage
 For NUSWIDE dataset:

-1. Generate KNN graph hy the codes under KNN directory: python knn_nus_cross5.py
+1. Generate KNN graph by the codes under KNN directory: python knn_nus_cross5.py
 2. Pretrain the model by using the code under pretrain directory: python train_16.py
 3. Train the model by using the code under UGACH-nus: python train_16.py
 4. Generate hash codes for query and database samples: python test_16.py